 came from, where it's going and who has the water rights," noted George.
 He is

 often sought out as an advisor to historical information from many municipal

 water districts and his knowledge of this areas water allocation agreements

-will help protect the interests of EVMWD ratepayers.
+will continue to help protect the interests of EVMWD ratepayers.